ncor/context-resolver/README.md

 ### Resolution interception

-The provider allows you to register functions that will be called whenever a new permission is granted with an instance of that permission:
+The provider allows you to register functions that will be called on each resolution with an instance of that resolution:

 ```ts
 $service.onEach((service) =>